By Photographer Patrick J. Endres

 - A snowy landscape that reflects the light is a big help on a completely dark night.
 It can provide the necessary light for a foreground landscape that contributes composition to your frame.

 - Moonless nights offer opportunities for extended exposures enhancing star trails, and silhouetting mountains or trees behind a starry night.
 Additionally, very stable, or slow moving aurora make good opportunities for longer exposures as well.
-I have written about this subject in a previous post and you can refer to that for further reading.
+I have written about this subject in a previous post.

 WHAT TIME OF NIGHT IS BEST FOR VIEWING THE AURORA?